gioVerdiansyah/Project-Template-Generator/README.md

 ## How to Create Templates

 1. Create a directory structure in `src/templates/example/`
-2. Add files with placeholders like `<placeholder_name>`
+2. Add files with placeholders like:
+   `{"val_to_replace": "replace_val"}`
+   Based on JSON.
-3. Run `cargo run --bin copier_template` to process the template
+4. Run `cargo run --bin copier_template` to process the template
-4. Use the main application with your desired placeholder values
+5. Use the main application with your desired placeholder values

 ## Features